odraudE31/pwnagotchi/README.md

 main.plugins.bt-tether.devices.android-phone.enabled = true           # the name of this entry is android-phone main.plugins.bt-tether.devices.android-phone.search_order = 1         # in which order the devices should
                                                                       ## be searched.
 E.g. this is #1
-main.plugins.bt-tether.devices.android-phone.mac = "78:37:16:47:A2:72"# you need to put your phones
+main.plugins.bt-tether.devices.android-phone.mac = "XX:XX:XX:XX:XX:XX"# you need to put your phones
                                                                       ## bt-mac here (settings > status)
 main.plugins.bt-tether.devices.android-phone.ip = "192.168.44.44"     # this is the static ip of your pwnagotchi
                                                                       ## adjust this to your phones pan-network